Information about asbestos and its potential risks.

 Where asbestos is found

-Asbestos is found in many products used in buildings, including ceiling tiles, pipe and boiler insulation, floor and ceiling tiles and sprayed coatings such as Artex.
+Asbestos is found in many products used in buildings including ceiling tiles, pipe and boiler insulation, floor and ceiling tiles and sprayed coatings such as Artex.

-Asbestos cement products contain white (Chrysotile) asbestos whereas insulation boards and other asbestos materials commonly contain brown (Amosite) and/or blue (Crocidolite) asbestos.
+Asbestos cement products contain white (Chrysotile) asbestos, whereas insulation boards and other asbestos materials commonly contain brown (Amosite) and/or blue (Crocidolite) asbestos.
 It is accepted that the brown and blue forms of asbestos are much more dangerous than the white.

-Why asbestos may be a problem
+Why asbestos may be a problem to your health

 There are still more than 4,000 work-related deaths from asbestos each year in the UK.